 #1 Kit & Kaboodle Original Dry Cat Food

-We’ll start by saying that Kit and Kaboodle Original Dry cat food is complete and balanced to meet the maintenance nutritional needs of adult cats.
+We’ll start by saying that Kit & Kaboodle Original Dry cat food is complete and balanced to meet the maintenance nutritional needs of adult cats.
 This is a budget cat food and it is lower in meat protein than many other foods.
 It will likely meet a cat’s nutritional needs for survival but cats may not thrive on it.

 The first three ingredients are plant proteins – ground yellow corn, corn gluten meal, and soybean meal.
 A small amount of one of these ingredients, lower in an ingredient list, wouldn’t be alarming.
 But as the first three ingredients, this tells you that this food is plant-based and lacking in meat protein.
 Since cats are obligate carnivores who need higher amounts of meat in their diet, this is concerning.

 There is some meat in the food but it’s in the form of meat and bone meal (a low-quality ingredient) and ingredients lower in the list.
-Chicken by-product meal, midway in the list, may be a good source of protein, depending on what it’s made from.
+Chicken by-product meal, midway in the list, maybe a good source of protein, depending on what it’s made from.
 Turkey by-product meal and ocean fish meal are near the bottom of the ingredient list so they may only be present in small amounts.

-Additionally, this food contains artificial colors Red 40, Yellow 5, Blue 2.
+Additionally, this food contains artificial colors Red 40, Yellow 5, and Blue 2.
 There is no good reason to add coloring to pet foods.
 Your cat doesn’t care about the color of the food.
 Coloring is only added to appeal to the buyer.

 Overall, this is a subsistence cat food.
-If you are feeding a colony of feral cats or barn cats; or looking for a very low cost food, Kit and Kaboodle Original Dry cat food could be an acceptable choice.
+If you are feeding a colony of feral cats or barn cats; or looking for a very low cost food, Kit & Kaboodle Original Dry cat food could be an acceptable choice.
 Otherwise, we would recommend choosing a better food.

-Purina Kit & Kaboodle Original is formulated to meet the nutritional levels established by the AAFCO Cat Food Nutrient Profiles for maintenance of adult cats.
+Purina Kit & Kaboodle Original is formulated to meet the nutritional levels established by the AAFCO Cat Food Nutrient Profiles for the maintenance of adult cats.

 Calorie Content: 3534 kcal ME/kg, 382 kcal ME/cup